POSYDON-code/POSYDON/docs/_source/components-overview/machine_learning/initial_final_interp.rst

 .. _initial-final-interp:

 ###########################################
-Intial Final Classifiaction & Interpolation
+Intial Final Classification & Interpolation
 ###########################################

 We showcase the initial-final interpolator which plays a critical role in the evolving binary populations.
 To use the initial-final interpolator we first